Angle Grinder Silica Dust Control Methods Explained: What It Is, How to Use It & Safety Tips

 How Dust Shrouds Capture Dust Effectively

-• Brush Skirt: Seals the gap between the shroud and surface.
+• Brush skirt: Seals the gap between the shroud and the work surface.

-• Vacuum Port: Connects to your vacuum for enhanced suction.
+• Vacuum port: Connects the shroud to your dust extractor or vacuum hose.

 Choosing the Right Type of Dust Shroud for Your Task